Why Vegas for Your Next Meeting or Event?

 are private elevator entry to the 29th floor, 24-hour butler service, limousine transportation to and from McCarran International Airport, and VIP check-in and Total Rewards Diamond queuing privileges at all Caesars Las Vegas resorts.

-The city's third REVIV IV Wellness Spa will debut this spring on Level 2 in The Cosmopolitan of Las Vegas.
-Hotel guests and locals alike will be able to take advantage of
+The city's third REVIV IV Wellness Spa debuted in 2018 on Level 2 in The Cosmopolitan of Las Vegas.
+Hotel guests and locals can take advantage of

 the IV wellness therapy to treat ailments that include dehydration, inflammation, vitamin deficiencies and, of course, hangovers.
-Private and group-treatment areas will offer televisions and iPads, in addition to beverages, aroma therapy and views
+Private and group-treatment areas offer televisions and iPads, in addition to beverages, aroma therapy and views

 of the Las Vegas Strip.